08Aristodemus24/project-seraphim/readme.md

 maybe max_epochs is just really meant to be the MAXIMUM epochs tuner.search would go sincei t is after all a hyper param that needs to be tuned only in this RANGE

 I have 30 trials over all so maybe the max epochs 10 and factor 3 is multiplied to trial 30 times different hyper params

+The algorithm trains a large number of models for a few epochs e.g. 1 epoch for the first trial and carries forward only the top-performing half of models to the next round/trial/bracket

+Hyperband determines the number of models to train in a bracket by computing 1 + logfactor(max_epochs) and rounding it up to the nearest integer.

+so if factor is 3 and the max_epochs is 10 then $log_{3}(10)$ would be 2.09590 and when added to 1 is 3.09590 which when rounded is 3

+so if we have 3 models per round/trial/bracket and we take only the top performing half of these 3 models

+for maxepochs of 5 and factor of 3 the number of trials were 10